 so all IOC documents, pages, etc. are available in both languages.

-ABOUT ME; How to do Research; Bias in research.
+How to do Research & How to identify Bias in research

 It is important to me -- and to you -- that I (and all future researchers for the IISOH) remain neutral in preparing information for worldwide use.
 Many factors can cause a bias in the preparation of material.
 Knowing this can help you to be a better researcher.
 Knowing about the writer(s) can help you to understand, and hopefully avoid, any bias.